 The new State Government committed a total of \$250,000 to this project at the recent State election in March 2017.
 This funding commitment has since been confirmed in writing by the State Member for Perth.
 The City will be required to negotiate and enter into an agreement with the State Government in order to access this funding.
-The City understands that the State Government \$250,000 funding commitment is currently budgeted for expenditure during the 2017 calendar year.
-On this basis it is recommended that Council accepts this \$250,000 from the State Government on the condition that the funding is provided to the City in full in the 2017 calendar year for expenditure over the life of the project as determined by the City.
-It is also recommended that the Council authorise the CEO to negotiate and sign a funding agreement in accordance with Council's resolution.
+This funding agreement will outline funding parameters and timeframes for expenditure and it is recommended that Council authorise the CEO to negotiate and sign this agreement in accordance with Council's resolution.

-The State Member for Perth has requested that a working party be established to help oversee and drive the project to ensure its timely delivery.
-Administration met with a representative from the Department of Planning, Lands and Heritage who confirmed that it would be appropriate for the State Member for Perth to represent the State Government on such a working party.
+The State Member for Perth has requested that a City of Vincent working party be established to help oversee and drive the project to ensure its timely delivery.
 Given the significance of the project for the North Perth community and the substantial contribution from the State Government it is recommended that a working group be established to provide advice and recommendations on the design of the public open space, consisting of the following members:

-- Mayor Emma Cole (Chair) and one Council Member; - The State Member for Perth: - The Chair and Vice Chair of North Perth Local.
+- Mayor Emma Cole (Chair) and one Council Member; - The State Member for Perth; - The Chair and Vice Chair of North Perth Local.